On the Cut Locus of Submanifolds of a Finsler Manifold: Introduction

 Finsler manifolds provide a generalization of Riemannian manifolds by considering a broader class of metrics that capture both the length and the direction of tangent vectors.
 The study of Finsler geometry has yielded significant insights and applications in various fields, including physics, optimization theory, and robotics.
 Essentially, a \emph{Finsler manifold} is a manifold $M$ where each tangent space is equipped with a Minkowski norm, which is a norm not necessarily induced by an inner product.
 In sharp contrast to the Riemannian case, this norm induces canonical inner products that are not parameterized by points of $M$, but by directions in $TM$.
 Thus, one can think of a Finsler manifold as a space where the inner product does not only depend on where you are but also in which direction you are looking.
 While a Riemannian manifold is itself trivially a Finsler manifold, where the inner product at a point is the same in all the tangent directions, Finsler geometry represents quite a large step away from the Riemannian realm.
 Nonetheless, Finsler geometry contains analogs for many of the natural objects in Riemannian geometry.
 For example, the length of a curve, geodesics, curvature, connections, and covariant derivatives all generalize; however, normal coordinates do not \cite{Rund59}.
 In this article, we focus on investigating the cut locus of a submanifold within a Finsler manifold.
 For a Finsler manifold, the cut locus of a point has been extensively studied, see \cite{Warner1965, Wein68, Hass73, SaTa16}.

 The second author with Basu in \cite{BaPr21} showed that the complement of the cut locus of a submanifold in a Riemannian manifold topologically deforms to $N$.
 In this article, we prove the same for Finsler manifolds as well.
-Let $(M, F)$ be a Finsler manifold $M$ with a Finsler metric $F$.
+Let $(M, F)$ be a Finsler manifold $M$ with a forward complete Finsler metric $F$, and $N$ be a closed submanifold of $M$.
+If $N$ is noncompact, we additionally assume that $F$ is backward complete.